...

 Of course, not out loud, but this comes as an adrenaline injection.

-Who would say the guy who wrote the introduction and me today are the same person.
+Who would say the guy who wrote the introduction and me today are the same person?

 Running is not just a physical activity for me.

 The wisdom of running crashed down my mental limits, prejudices, helped me gain confidence, made me chase my goals (literally), and most importantly – kept me alive.
-Read more on my friend senior blog.

 About Author